danklotz/openNotes/micro-reviews.md

 - [The Legend of Drunken Master](https://www.imdb.com/title/tt0111512/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_drunken%2520master%25202).
 I think this is one of the last kong fu movies (I know that strictly speaking that is not the right genre, but I do not care) of Jackie Chan.
 And boy, is it a good movie.
 I think it is one of the best Jackie Chan movies --- maybe even the best.
 - [Léon: The Professional](https://www.imdb.com/title/tt0110413/?ref_=nm_knf_i3).
 Sometimes I think that the movies in the 90s where so good.
 Léon is a great example why I often return to this thought.
 - [The Life Aquatic with Steve Zissou](https://www.imdb.com/title/tt0362270/?ref_=fn_al_tt_1).
 Wes Anderson at its best.
 This is just a great, great movie.
+- [Little Miss Sunshine](https://www.imdb.com/title/tt0449059/?ref_=tt_sims_tt_i_7).
+This is a enjoyable little road movie with the right amount of jokes, development, and societal criticism.
+Just a good movie.
 - [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
 - [Lucy](https://www.imdb.com/title/tt2872732/?ref_=tt_sims_tt_i_6).
 Eye candy.